Keio University

 Horie

 During last year's season, I received an offer from the MLB organization to handle PR for the national team.
 However, the WBC overlaps with the Major League spring training period, and I didn't think Darvish would participate in the WBC in the first place, so I thought it was a grateful offer but impossible.
-But since Darvish decided to participate, I received approval from the team and Darvish and decided to take on the job.
+But since Darvish decided to participate, I received permission from the club and Darvish, and decided to accept the job.

 ──Did you have a special attachment to the Japanese national team from before?